 In March 2014, 12 students traveled to New Orleans for an Spring Break Service trip with Elon Hillel & the Jewish Farm School

-Fake Break Alternative Service Trip, January 2013
+Fake Break Service Trip, January 2013

-In January, 2013, Elon Hillel took a "fake break" alternative service tip, during the break between Winter and Spring terms.
+In January, 2013, Elon Hillel took a "fake break" service tip, during the break between Winter and Spring terms.
 Ten Elon students traveled to West Palm Beach Florida for a week of working with Habitat for Humanity.
 The trip included time for work, play, and reflection.
-This alternative break was supported in part by Repair the Worldand Hillel: The Foundation for Jewishc Campus life.
+This alternative break was supported in part by Repair the Worldand Hillel: The Foundation for Jewish Campus life.

 We are honored to announce the establishment of the Sydnie Krause Hillel Alternative Spring Break Fund, established by Sydnie Krause '11 to support student participation in Hillel's alternative spring break trips.
 Read about the fund and Sydnie's decision to support Elon Hillel's ASB trips.

 Check out Ilana Israel's YouTube video of our Nicaragua trip.

 Also, read about Elon Hillel's 2012 Spring Break Service trip to Nicaragua: "Elon Hillel gives back to Nicaraguan community" and "Community and Service After College."